All Episodes

 I mean, it is pretty unbelievable.

-Now, the New York Times and the media, the Democrats, the Intel Committee, et cetera, in the House, Adam Schiff, um, who was a congenital liar, but that's my own opinion.
+Now, the New York Times and the media, the Democrats, the Intel Committee, et cetera, in the House, Adam Schiff, who was a congenital liar, but that's my own opinion.

-But you see that the the mob and the media that are trying to make up stories to use against Donald Trump.
+But you see that the mob and the media that are trying to make up stories to use against Donald Trump, they did it during the campaign.

-Now we're finding out, yeah, very low confidence in the story that team Biden and the media was pushing at the time, and that was a big deal.
+Now we're finding out, yeah, very low confidence in the story that Team Biden and the media was pushing at the time, and that was a big deal.

 I remember that.

-Uh those accusations were were extremely inflammatory.
+Those accusations were extremely inflammatory.

 They weren't supported by intelligence.

-You know if they were, Sean, that President Trump would have stepped up immediately to deal with it.
+You know, if they were, Sean, that President Trump would have stepped up immediately to deal with it.

-The fact that he didn't Underscores the fact again that he respects our institutions, unlike the Democrats.
+The fact that he didn't underscores the fact, again, that he respects our institutions, unlike the Democrats.

-And uh he certainly abided by the intelligence and the flow of intelligence in a way that meant we acted in a more responsible and appropriate manner than the rhetoric that was coming from the Democrats at the time.
+And he certainly abided by the intelligence and the flow of intelligence in a way that meant we acted in a more responsible and appropriate manner than the rhetoric that was coming from the Democrats at the time.

 Yeah, I mean, and that was a big lie.